langsci/bookPage/README.md

  * The series postion of the book at the catalog view is being hidden and a title is added to the page.
  * The cover at the book page is replaced by a bigger one.
- * The book page is added with a statistic image.
+ * The book page can be added with a statistic image.
 The path to a folder containing the image needs to be specified in the plugin setting.
 The path can be a local folder (e.g. /public/stats/) or an external url (e.g. https://raw.githubusercontent.com/...).
 Currently only png images are displayed.
  * The vg wort pixel is included to the download buttons (pixel may be added with the vg wort plugin).
  * Link to gitHub repo at book page.
  * Display reviews from the catalogEntryTab (can be added at the links tab).

 License
 -------